Getting Around Ho Chi Minh City Attractions and Things to Do Here

 Eat & Drink in Ho Chi Minh City

 Besides that, I think you may want to try ‘Quán nhậu’ here in the city.
-In definition, ‘Quán nhậu’ is similar to a restaurant, but Vietnamese people come to drink beer more than eating the foods.
+By definition, ‘Quán nhậu’ is similar to a restaurant, but Vietnamese people come to drink beer more than eat the food.
 More than that, the locals drink a lot until they are extremely drunk.
-Ok, in case you want to try ‘Quán nhậu’, the city has the seafood one named Rạn Biển, Lẩu Dê 404 is specialized in the goat, and 5Ku has a long menu of miscellaneous foods.
+Ok, in case you want to try ‘Quán nhậu’, the city has the seafood one named Rạn Biển, Lẩu Dê 404 is specialized in goat, and 5Ku has a long menu of miscellaneous foods.
 Alongside, you can go to Warning Zone restaurants to chill with music while enjoying the foods, or BiaCraft if you love craft beer.

-On top of that, I suggest you trying Vietnamese coffee.
+On top of that, I suggest you try Vietnamese coffee.
 I’m so sure you will be impressed with the Robusta bean brewed in the Vietnam way.
 Actually, Vietnam is the home country of the Robusta bean and the top 2 exporters of coffee beans in the world.
-And Ho Chi Minh City is home to so many coolest and nicest coffee in the country.
-Even I haven’t tried all the coffee shops, but here is a shortlist of some stores you can give a try: Trung Nguyên, The Coffee House, Là Việt Cafe, Shin Coffee, Highlands Coffee, The Workshop, Cộng Cà Phê, A’Dor, Infinity Coffee, Oromia Coffee, Katinat Saigon Kafe, etc.
+And Ho Chi Minh City is home to many coolest and nicest coffees in the country.
+Even though I haven’t tried all the coffee shops, here is a short list of some stores you can give a try: Trung Nguyên, The Coffee House, Là Việt Cafe, Shin Coffee, Highlands Coffee, The Workshop, Cộng Cà Phê, A’Dor, Infinity Coffee, Oromia Coffee, Katinat Saigon Kafe, etc.